6 Clear Signs You’re Getting Sick

 Sweating often accompanies fever and chills as part of everyday viral and bacterial infections.
 This type of sweating usually comes on quickly, and be an early sign that you’re getting sick.
 Sweating can also accompany more serious conditions like cancer, heart disease, glucose control issues or lung disease, but this type of sweating is more chronic.
 Medications can also cause sweating but this would be abrupt and without the chills and other issues with respiratory infections.

 Your stomach is mad at you

 Vague nausea, some abdominal cramping or a little diarrhea are early signs that your stomach is off.
 When someone has gastroenteritis (inflammation of the lining of the GI tract caused by bacteria or a virus), they might experience nausea, diarrhea, abdominal pain and vomiting.
 Most people recover without treatment, but be sure to drink fluids, since dehydration is common when you have this illness.

 You’ve got a temperature

 If you’re sneezing, have a headache or feel sluggish this fall, you may be wondering if you’re getting sick or just suffering from allergies.
 When you have a cold or flu you feel sick and generally have a low-grade temperature, says Dr. Lamm.
 With allergic rhinitis and hay fever, you may feel congested and have repetitive sneezing, but if you tend to feel this way every spring and fall and don’t have a temperature, it’s likely just seasonal allergies.

 Your appetite is MIA

 If you’re coming down with gastroenteritis, you might have a sense of abdominal fullness where you don’t feel like eating.
 Not having an appetite or not enjoying foods you normally do could also signal that you’re on the brink of becoming ill with other kinds of infections, from a cold to strep throat.
-Here’s what you really should try to eat when you have a cold or the flu.

 You feel mentally blah